direktiv/direktiv.github.io/docs/events/knative/example.md

 ## Installing Kafka

-To enable Eventing in a production environment, Knative requires the installation of an event broker.
+To enable Knative Eventing in a production environment, Knative requires the installation of an event broker.
 By setting up triggers and subscriptions, Knative brokers like RabbitMQ or Kafka can build an event mesh architecture.
 Here we will be using Kafka and the [Strimzi Operator](https://strimzi.io) for the installation.
 This is a two-step process, installing the Kafka operator and creating the Kafka cluster itself.

 ```sh title="Installing Strimzi Operator"
 kubectl create namespace kafka